 The New Teacher Summer Institute is a three-day program for teachers who are new to the district.
-Training sessions focus on foundational items such as BTSA, Effective English language learner strategies, an overview of the district's special education program, equity and diversity, technology in the classroom, and classroom management.
+Training sessions focus on The Big Three (engagement, active learning, and questioning), grading reform, data and accountability, BTSA, effective English language learner strategies, an overview of the district's special education program, equity and diversity, technology in the classroom, and classroom management.